accessibility-luxembourg/ReferentielAccessibiliteMobile/en/referentiel-technique.md

 ###### iOS and Android

-1. Identify the features available (apart from the oral communication feature) that are based on listening to information or issuing commands, for example
+1. Identify in the application the features available (apart from the oral communication feature) that are based on listening to information or issuing commands, for example
 	- voicemail;
 	- an automatic switchboard (e.g. one that requires you to say a number between 1 and 4 to be redirected to a service);
 	- or any other interactive voice server.
-1. Check:
+1. Check that:
-	- that the information is available without having to listen or speak;
+	- the information is available without having to listen or speak (e.g. via a text transcript or a chat system);
-	- that the actions can be carried out without having to listen or speak, or that there is an alternative to the functionality that can be used without having to listen or speak.
+	- the actions can be carried out without having to listen or speak, or that there is an alternative to the functionality that can be used without having to listen or speak.
 1. If this is the case, the criterion is validated.

 ##### Mapping {class="disclosure mapping"}

 - WCAG 2.1: N/A
-- EN 301 549 V3.2.1 (2021-03) *6.4 Alternatives to voice-based services*.
+- EN&nbsp;301&nbsp;549 V3.2.1 (2021-03) *6.4 Alternatives to voice-based services*.

 #### [Criterion 15.11](#crit-15-11) [AA] For each [two-way voice communication application](glossaire.md#two-way-voice-communication-application) that has real-time video, is the quality of the video sufficient? {id="crit-15-11"}